udemyDevops/linux/commands.md

         eg: mount /dev/xvdf1 /var/www/html/images

 - but this is a temporary mount meaning when the server is rebooted the mount point will be detached.
-- To make a permanent mount, first unmount the directoty
+- To make a permanent mount, first unmount the directoty after checking no process is using the directory 'lsof' command
 ```
 umount <directory path>
 ```